WASH: Water, sanitation and hygiene

 UNICEF supports the Ministry of Rural Rehabilitation and Development’s rural water supply and sanitation programme to provide clean drinking water to communities that rely on rivers, streams, wells, boreholes and traditional ponds, as well as to those whose water systems have been destroyed or fallen into disrepair.
 Developing the government’s capacity on the construction of local water supply systems is an intrinsic part any long-term solution for the country.
 Partner organizations are also engaged to help supervise the construction of the water supply systems, ensuring their quality and sustainability.

-UNICEF prioritizes gravity-fed piped drinking water systems or systems with solar pumps over the traditional boreholes with hand pumps because, for a marginally higher cost, these piped systems provide more water, are located closer to homes, and are usually easier and cheaper to maintain.
+UNICEF prioritizes solar-powered and gravity-fed piped drinking water systems over traditional boreholes with hand pumps because, for a marginally higher cost, these piped systems are more resilient to climate change, provide more water, are located closer to homes, and are usually easier and cheaper to maintain thus ensuring greater sustainability.

 Water, sanitation and hygiene (WASH) in schools